Hotline :

 Deceased Estates Support Guide

-How to claim under a deceased estate?
-If you are responsible for the Estate of a deceased person or if you are entitled to funds we hold for a deceased customer we will treat you with respect and compassion and provide clear and accessible information as to what you can do to manage a customer’s account(s) in the event of their death.
+If you are responsible for the Estate of a deceased person or if you are entitled to funds we hold for a deceased customer we will treat you with respect and compassion and provide clear and accessible information to manage a customer’s account(s) in the event of their death.
 You can visit a Retail Branch where we can provide you with the information to help start the process or you may refer to the information below.

 Bank of China is committed to assisting a person who is a Representative of a deceased customer to manage and finalise the deceased customer’s accounts.
 If there are special circumstances you would like Bank of China to consider in providing you with assistance please let us know.